 - 1. Fill the water bath to overflow level with $25 \pm 1^{\circ}C (77 \pm 2^{\circ}F)$ water and allow the water to stabilize. - 2.
-Zero or tare the balance with the immersion apparatus attached, ensuring that the device is not touching the sides or the bottom of the water bath. - 3.
+Zero or tare the balance with the immersion apparatus attached, ensuring that the device is not touching the sides or the bottom of the water bath.
+Immerse the suspension apparatus sufficiently to cover both sample and bowl. - 3.
 Suspend and completely immerse the bowl for 10 ± 1 minute. - 4.
 Determine and record the submerged weight of the bowl to the nearest 0.1 g. - 5.
 Refill the water bath to overflow level. - 6.
 Perform Steps 2 through 5 two more times for a total of three determinations. - 7.
 If the range of the three determinations is less than or equal to 0.3 g., average the determinations.
 Designate as "B." - 8.
 If the range of the three determinations is greater than 0.3 g., take corrective action and perform the standardization procedure again.